-Her dad also was in Austin, so we first met up with him at Jim’s Restaurant.
+Her dad also was in town, so we first met up with him at Jim's Restaurant.

 After eating, we filled up at this sketchy gas station on Burnet Rd.
 Hopefully, it's getting a facelift.
 The crazy thing is it's one of the only gas stations that is with the times and takes Apple Pay.
 Take that credit card skimmers!